 -lfs defines a suffix for follow-up processing in the local system in the event that file transfer is unsuccessful.
 FTAC then appends the character string command6 to the follow-up processing specified in the FT request and attempts to execute the resulting command.
-For example, if this option is specified as -lfs=\error.txt and the request specifies lpr as follow-up processing, FTAC executes lpr\error.txt as follow-up processing.
+For example, if this option is specified as -lfs=''error.txt''' and the request specifies print as follow-up processing, FTAC executes print_error.txt as follow-up processing.

-Prefix, suffix and follow-up processing commands must together not be longer than 1000 bytes (for the representation in UTF-8, see page 129).
+Prefix, suffix and follow-up processing commands must together not be longer than 1000 bytes (for the representation in UTF-8, see page 127).